Luandro-com/floresta-server/README.md

 To generate the Prisma databse run `prisma deploy`.
 You can also use `prisma seed` to seed it.

-Run `npm start` to start the server.
+Run `npm dev` to start the server with live-reloading and development environments.

 The main point-of-entry is the Yoga GraphQL server which will be running on `http://localhost:4000`.